Find Affordable College Courses

 25 Yearly Graduations

 The 15th most popular school in the country for public health education and promotion majors who are seeking their master's degree is University of South Carolina - Columbia.
 Each year, around 35,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,734 per year.
-The public health education and promotion program at University of South Carolina - Columbia awarded 25 master's degrees during the 2020-2021 school year.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
+During the most recent year for which we have data, 25 people received their master's degree in public health education and promotion from UofSC.
+About 79% of this group were women, and 36% were students from an underrepresented racial-ethnic group.

 #16